Search

 DSC’s video, has first and foremost, originality.
 It’s original both in its humor and its overall aesthetic.
 This didn’t happen by mistake, as DCS’s founder Michael Dubin had a 10-year long experience in improv comedy before taking a shot at business.
 And, almost 10 years later, the ad has aged pretty well.

 It’s also important to remember that DSC’s ultimate success didn’t lie only in its viral video marketing campaign.
-This was only the beginning.
+Behind the video, there was a fleshed-out D2C marketing strategy going on.
 DSC had created a highly converting growth marketing funnel.
 From the Awareness stage with its viral video to a highly-converting landing page, to its Retention strategy, DSC made all the right moves to become a successful brand in a market where only big multinationals would dare to compete.

 2. Sakeru Gummy vs. Long Sakeru Gummy (Long Long Man)